techpro-studio/AppleSpectrogram/README.md

 # AppleSpectrogram
-Spectrogram based on Apple's Accelerate and Metal frameworks;
+Spectrogram based on Apple's Accelerate and Metal frameworks.